Do you fancy an active outing on Curaçao! Then climb the famous Christoffelberg!

 If you enter the Christoffel Park, you can go to the reception and pay an entrance fee of 25 ANG per person (for current prices) check here.
 At the reception you may also receive a map with how to walk, but when you stand at the foot of the mountain, this already shows itself.

 The start of the Christoffelberg is easy to do and you can easily take a break if you wish.
 The last part is the spiciest part because it is very steep and you have to climb.
 Some people find the descent very difficult because your legs have already had to work hard.
 So take your rest moments so that it remains a nice experience!

 A frequently asked question is whether you can climb this mountain when it rains or has rained.
 In principle this can only be dangerous when you have to climb the last part and climb over rocks.
 The rocks can make these rocks slippery and the last thing you want is to slip!

 We always advise not to climb the Christoffelberg in rainy weather.
 A big advantage is that the weather is often nice on Curaçao, so don't panic!

 Climbing Christoffelberg without condition?

 Well, why not?
-When you set off early in the morning, you basically have the entire morning to walk and climb.
-Nobody says you should have done it within 1 hour.
-So you can climb the Christoffelberg perfectly without condition.
-Of course keep in mind hopi a lot of muscle ache the days after!
+When you set off early in the morning, you basically have the whole morning to walk and climb.
+Nobody says you have to do it in 1 hour.
+You can therefore easily climb the Christoffelberg without any condition.
+Of course, keep in mind that there will be a lot of muscle pain the days after!